Treeki/CMap/README.markdown

 - Map widget that displays and edits a map, with scrolling and zooming in/out
 - Undo/Redo with multiple levels
 - Loading of FOX and FSH/FBJ files
-- Dream Settings dialog (still needs to allow patch reloading)
+- Dream Settings dialog
+- Resize dialog

 # Planned/To do: